Course Goals and Description

 written assignments.
 Don’t risk serious consequences by resorting to

-Also, no cell phones or MP3 players are allowed in class.
+Also, no cell phones are allowed in class.
 You may not listen to music during class or during tests.
 Finally, use your computer outside of class.
-If I have an assignment that requires your laptop, I will let you know.
-Otherwise, no laptop activity during class.
+If I have an assignment that requires your laptop, I will let you know ahead of time.
+Otherwise, no laptop activity is allowed during class.

 You must read and respond to email at least twice daily.

 Not knowing about a responsibility or assignment sent by email is not an excuse.

 Also, since you have been provided with an external hard drive, it is your